palaa159/Docs/Tutorials/16-MyoWare_Integration_Ganglion.md

 Each circle and box represents a channel.
 The circle and box fill up as the intensity of the signal on that channel increases.

-Here's what happens to the GUI when a muscle is flexed a little (top) or very strongly (bottom):
+Here's what happens to the GUI when a muscle is flexed:

 ![](../assets/images/MyoWare_Tutorials/Ganglion_GUI_after_widget.png.png)

 You can use these events to trigger analog or digital events from within the GUI as you like.
 Check out the `EMG_Widget.pde` file for more information on the EMG widget.

+Still have questions?
+Post on our [Forum] (http://openbci.com/index.php/forum/) or let us know at contact@openbci.com!